danielmrcl/danielmrcl/README.md

 Since 2021 working on developing Java 8+ applications with Spring and PostgreSQL in microservices architecture.

-- 🔭 I’m currently working as a Backend Developer at @justapagamentos
+- 🔭 I’m currently working as a Java Backend Developer
 - 🌱 I’m currently learning to develop more efficient, scalable and secure systems.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/danielmrcl/)